Codylon-Studios/TaskMinder/docs/src/development.md

 # Development Setup Guide

 This guide outlines the steps necessary to set up your development environment for **TaskMinder**.
-This includes installing NodeJS, npm, Python 3 (for documentation), Redis, and PostgreSQL.
+This includes installing nodeJS, npm, python3, mkdocs-material, redis, and PostgreSQL.

 !!! warning "License Notice"
     **Please make sure to review [our license](./license.md) before contributing to the project!**